-You could.
+You could, just see it here.
 But then you run the risk of boring people to tears.
 There is nothing worse than watching a presentation you have to read.
 (Unless the presenter is reading it for you.
 In that case you could have an imaginary race to see who gets done reading faster.
 You will probably win!)
 A better way is to find an image, a cartoon, an illustration or a diagram that conceptually shows what you cannot show in reality.

 There is an attorney who did just that.
 Take a look at this picture.
 It captures the emotion of what you should feel when you hear the words, “We specialize in divorce services for women.”
 The point is made that this attorney gets you results and if you are a woman in need of their services, you would be well served by this firm.

 Let’s take a look at another example